gastonguaysiu/KIRP_II_ML_prediction/RNA_seq/readme.md

 ### Hyperparameter Optimization and Dimensionality Reduction

 - **Script Name:** `split_data.R`
-- **Purpose:** Aimed at splitting the initial data set into the trainning (90%) and validation (10%) dataset.
-One key note about this is that the name of the files need to be cross reference across the different data types (CpG450K, or miRNA), should one choose to combine the data for a multi-omic predictive evaluation.
+- **Purpose:** Aimed at splitting the initial data set into the training (90%) and validation (10%) dataset.
+One key note about this is that the files' names need to be cross-referenced across the different data types (CpG450K, or miRNA), should one choose to combine the data for a multi-omic predictive evaluation.

 ### Phases 1 to 3: Convergence Series